rm2765/colorful/content/about.md

 title: ☺️🧵🪡♥️
 ---

+# Mission
+The name 'eversewslowly' adequately describes my relationship with, struggles and journey in learning to sew and re-imagining & transforming clothes.

+It is a slow process in two regards.
+The first, sewing & refashioning is a side hobby, not a full-time gig.
+There are times when I don't have the hours or energy left for sewing.
+Second, refashioning, thrifting, memade, extending the life of clothing all are a stand against fast fashion industry and its social & environmental implications.

+A lofty dream of mine is to make refashioning easier and accessible to all.

 # About Me

 I code in R to make sense of data by day and have fun transforming & upcycling clothes by night.